Sewer Gas Smell

-You would be surprised to discover that water can rapidly evaporate from toilets and the traps below tubs, floor drains and just about any fixture within a few months.
-In fact when my daughter is away at college I have to flush the toilet in her bathroom every three weeks to keep the bowl filled with water.
+You'd be surprised to discover that water can rapidly evaporate from toilets and the traps below tubs, floor drains and just about any fixture within a few weeks or months in most cases.
+In fact, when my daughter is away at college I have to flush the toilet in her bathroom every three weeks to keep the bowl filled with water.

 If I don't keep the toilet seat down, I have to flush the toilet weekly as some household pets seem to love to drink water from clean toilet bowls.

 Is the Wax Gasket Under Toilets a Source of Sewer Gas Smell?